 - The following DASH service changes are proposed for FY 2021: - FY 2021 Service Levels.
-DASH projects that FY 2021 service levels for regular DASH routes and the King Street Trolley will be roughly 242,000 platform hours and 2,028,000 platform miles.
-These totals represent overall service decreases of 1.6 percent and 2.6 percent, respectively, from projected FY 2020 levels exclusive of the Commuter Choice
+For annual budgeting purposes, DASH projects that FY 2021 service levels for regular DASH routes and the King Street Trolley will be roughly 241,000 platform hours and 2,028,000 platform miles.
+These totals represent overall service decreases of 1.4 percent and 2.6 percent, respectively, from projected FY 2020 levels exclusive of the Commuter Choice and Platform Improvement Project service enhancements.
+The total annual service provided for FY 2021, including the I-395 Commuter Choice improvements, is estimated to be 272,000 platform hours and 2,359,000 platform miles.